 AMERICAN MERCHANT MARINE MUSEUM, Steamboat Road at U.S. Merchant Marine Academy, Kings Point, 516-726-6047, usmma.edu/museum.
 Hours 10 a.m.-3 p.m.
 Tue.-Fri., closed Sat.-Mon., federal holidays, academic vacations and the month of July.
 Call ahead for tours.
-A former estate, depicts Merchant Marine history with ship models, paintings, antique instruments and a 1945 radio room from a Victory ship.
-New exhibit: Liberty’s War explores the life and adventures of a U.S. Merchant Marine Academy graduate who survived the Murmansk Run and being torpedoed in the Pacific during World War II.
+A former estate, the museum depicts Merchant Marine history with ship models, paintings, antique instruments and a 1945 radio room from a Victory ship.
+Exhibit: Liberty’s War explores the life and adventures of an academy graduate who survived the Murmansk Run and being torpedoed in the Pacific during World War II.
 Fee Free.

 CEDARMERE PRESERVE, Bryant Avenue just north of Northern Boulevard, Roslyn Harbor, 800-763-7190, friendsofcedarmere.org.
 Hours Grounds open daily.
 Guided tours every Thur. at 2 and 3 p.m., includes house and grounds.
 The Long Island home of William Cullen Bryant, 19th century poet and newspaper editor, features restored gardens and pond.
 The gardens include the Boxwood Parterre Garden, designed by Bryant in the 1860s, and the Sunken Garden, laid out by Harold Godwin, Bryant’s grandson, in 1916.
 Fee Free grounds tour, donations appreciated.